bparanj/hivegrid.dev/README.md

 ## Testing

 The image is tested using Goss.
 The tests folder contains the tests.
+SSH into your EC2 instance and run:

 ```bash
 curl http://localhost:8080/healthz | jq .